YZHacker0/YZHacker0/README.md

 *Check out my pinned repositories below for my latest work!*

 ## 📫 Connect With Me
-- You can send a friend request on Discord (YZHacker0)
+- You can send a friend request on Discord (YZHacker)
 - Feel free to reach out for collaborations or questions!
 - Open to contributing to open-source projects related to Android development